Guide for choosing tubing size

-You should always test the tubing with your chemicals before using it in your production.
+You should always test the tubing with your chemicals for 48 hours before using it in your production.
 Temperature, pressure and concentrations can affect the shelf life.

 Drifton and our pump suppliers are not responsible for any damage to the pump in the event of a tubing leak.

 - Viscosity: The maximum viscosity a peristaltic pump can handle is about 2000 cps.
 The higher the viscosity, the lower the flow rate.
 It is recommended to use a tubing with a wall thickness of 2.4 mm or larger and a larger inner diameter than if you were pumping water.